 - Alignment: Are there perception differences between key individuals and segments?
 Are there cross-institutional differences?

-- Knowledge: How well do your staff and board members understand fund development and engagement strategy and their role in facilitating private investment?
+- Knowledge: How well do your staff and Board members understand fund development, engagement strategy and their role in facilitating private investment?

 - Gaps: How significant are the gaps between perception, best practice and performance?

 The data is analyzed and presented in graphic and text form, identifying perception gaps in a targeted manner.
 This audit is particularly useful in identifying knowledge and communication gaps and targeting training and staffing needs.